zarplata/zabbix-agent-extension-rabbitmq/README.md

 So, you should create special host group in your Zabbix server, for example - `rabbitmq_aggregate` and add each node to this group, then you can add macro to one of cluster node (don't add macro on each node!!!) - `{$GROUPNAME} = rabbitmq_aggregate`, after that you can see new items and triggers only on node with defined macro.

-#### Customizable trigger

-You can customize `Too much messages in {#QUEUENAME}` trigger, by setting a message threshold for each queue.
-By default template has predefined macro `{$MAX_MESSAGES} => 1000000` so for each discovered queue will created trigger with a threshold - `1000000` if that value so big or so small you can change it or make separate macro only for interested queue for example - macro `{$MAX_MESSAGES:"mysuperqueue"} => 100` set threshold `100` for `mysuperqueue`.
-This feature (User macro context) is described in this section - https://www.zabbix.com/documentation/3.4/manual/config/macros/usermacros